shubham77131/bank-customer-churn-prediction/README.md

 # Run this notebook
-this notebook can be easily run as it only requires one input (you have to upload your kaggle API json file when prompted) For this logistic regression model i have used the Bank Customer Churn Dataset from kaggle,dataset can be downloaded from this link- https://www.kaggle.com/datasets/gauravtopre/bank-customer-churn-dataset
+this notebook can be easily run as it only requires one input (you have to upload your kaggle API json file when prompted) For this logistic regression model i have used the Bank Customer Churn Dataset from kaggle. dataset can be downloaded from this link- https://www.kaggle.com/datasets/gauravtopre/bank-customer-churn-dataset